 The organ of corti, a sensitive element located in the inner ear, can be thought of as the body's microphone.
-It is situated on the basilar membrane in one of the three compartments of the Cochlea and contains four rows of hair cells which protrude from its surface.
+It contains four rows of hair cells which protrude from its surface.
 Auditory nerve fibers rest below the hair cells and pass signals on to the brain.
 Acquired hearing loss appears to be caused by a loss of hair cells in the organ of corti.

 How can cord blood help?

-Current treatment options to address acquired loss in children include hearing aids or cochlear implants, which treats the symptom but does not cure the condition.
+Current treatment options to address acquired loss in children include hearing aids, which treat the symptom but do not cure the condition.
 Current trials are investigating ways to regenerate the lost hair cells in the organ of corti.
 There is hope regeneration can be induced or stem cells can be used to build up new hair cells.

-In a previous trial, infusing human umbilical cord blood stem cells to treat a murine model of hearing loss, the mice showed replacement of hair and support cells within the cochlea.
+In a previous trial, infusing human umbilical cord blood stem cells to treat a murine model of hearing loss, the mice showed replacement of hair and support cells.

 “We thought this was meaningful,” reports Baumgartner.